| | | | | | |

 Sporting our jackets at an unexpected evening carnival in Bilbao

-The puffy polyester jacket I wore is no longer in production, but that’s because there are way better jackets on the market now.
-Like Patagonia’s Nano Puff® line of jackets.
-Warm, windproof, and water-resistant, this jacket is made from post-consumer recycled polyester, it’s fair-trade certified AND it packs into a tiny pouch.
-Here is the Nano Puff from REI.
+The puffy jacket that I wore is no longer in production, but that’s because there are way better jackets on the market now.
+Like the Patagonia Nano Puff® jackets.
+Warm, windproof, and water-resistant, this jacket is made from post-consumer recycled polyester, it’s fair-trade certified, AND it packs into a tiny pouch.
+Here is the Nano Puff for men.

 this is the perfect jacket for your camino de santiago packing list